Epistaxis

 • Is it continuing to bleed

-• Any blood being swallowed, or sensation of blood in the pharynx
+• Blood swallowed, or sensation of blood in the pharynx?

 • Previous episodes